argv-minus-one/gzdoom-use-to-pickup/README.md

 ## Options

 This mod adds a submenu to the bottom of the Options menu.
-There are two settings:
+There are three settings:

 ### Allow full Use range